AidanGu/2048/README.md

-finished w finals.... finally, working on a bunch of projects now :)
+working on a bunch of projects now :)

+while traveling...